munificent/craftinginterpreters/book/global-variables.md

 ^code variable-without-assign

 As with declarations, there are a couple of tiny helper functions that seem pointless now but will become more useful in later chapters.
-In particular, this function will ultimately be used when compiling `this` expressions too:
+Trust me, there's a method to the madness.

 ^code read-named-variable

-It uses the same `identifierConstant()` function from before to take the given identifier token and add its lexeme to the chunk's constant table as a string.
-All the remains is to emit an instruction to load the global variable with that
+This calls the same `identifierConstant()` function from before to take the given identifier token and add its lexeme to the chunk's constant table as a string.
+All the remains is to emit an instruction that loads the global variable with that name.
+Here's the instruction:
-name:

 ^code get-global-op (1 before, 1 after)

 Over in the bytecode interpreter, the implementation mirrors `OP_DEFINE_GLOBAL`:

-^code interpret-get-global (1 before, 1 after)
+^code interpret-get-global (1 before, 2 after)

 We pull the constant table index from the instruction's operand and then look up the variable name.
 Then we use that as a key to look up the variable's value